Skin Cancer Awareness

 Squamous cell carcinoma is slightly more dangerous and can spread and if not recur if not caught early.
 Squamous cell carcinoma is usually found on sun-exposed areas such as the head, hands, ears, back of the neck, and forearms.
 It is often described as raised, dull-red skin lesions, thick-crusted and ulcerated.

 Melanoma is very serious.
 It requires aggressive skin cancer treatment which may include chemotherapy or surgery.
 According to the American Cancer Society in 2021, most deaths caused by skin cancer are attributed to melanoma.
-To detect melanoma, be aware of any changes to your skin, such as new moles, lesions or spots that don’t heal quickly.
+To detect melanoma, be aware of any changes to your skin, such as new moles, lesions, or spots that don’t heal quickly.

 If you notice a suspicious mole or spot, follow the ABCDEs of melanoma and look for these indicators: